 Beach the watercraft and remove the hood.
 Turn the watercraft over far enough to drain the water from the engine compartment.
-Make sure all water is thoroughly drained.

 Turning the watercraft on its side with the hood removed could cause damage to the steering pole.
 Use two people to provide enough support to make sure that the steering pole is not damaged.